ZQ wool [pronounced 'zee-q']

 We seek to protect and promote the wool fibre industry by continually working toward global best practice and sustainable solutions with industry peers.
-To achieve this, we value the close relationships with stakeholders that include our grower suppliers, supply chain partners and brand partners, to identify opportunities and a vision for the future.
+To achieve this, we value our close relationships with stakeholders, that include our grower suppliers, supply chain partners and brand partners, to identify opportunities and a vision for the future.

 NZM respect and reference the UN Global Compact Sustainable Development Goals to seek opportunities to align future goals and objectives in all areas of our business impact.

-Employees earn a fair wage and our supply partner growers have access to income stability through our sales contract model.
+Employees earn a fair wage and our growers have access to income stability through our forward contract model.
 We promote safe and healthy workplaces for all.

 Our main area of impact is through our growers and the unique challenges they face on their properties.
 Farm environment planning is required to identify issues, set goals and provide ongoing record of improvement.

-Our business partners ethos must compliment our core values and include an ethical and environmental approach to doing business, commitment to sustainability including social, environmental and economic sustainability in general.
+Our business partners ethos must complement our core values, include an ethical and environmental approach to doing business, and have a commitment to sustainability including social, environmental and economic sustainability in general.

 COMPLIANCE WITH THE LAW